Belema/request-etag/README.md

 Small, in-memory, ETag-based, HTTP-response-caching module.
 It is based on the two following popular NPM packages,

+- [lru-cache](https://www.npmjs.com/package/lru-cache): a cache object that deletes the least-recently-used items.
 - [request](https://www.npmjs.com/package/request): a simplified HTTP request client.
-- [lru-cache](https://www.npmjs.com/package/lru-cache): a cache object that deletes the least-recently-used items.
+This is use by default, but can be overreplace in the `request-etag` constructor.

 Request-etag currently only supports GET requests.